An Empirical Study to Understand How Students Use ChatGPT for Writing Essays: Method

-We asked participants to spend approximately 30 minutes on the essay, as the ACT allows a maximum of 40 minutes for the essay response.
+The participants were then redirected to our writing-ChatGPT platform to begin the essay task.
+We used a sample writing prompt from the American College Testing (ACT), as most college students applying to US universities are familiar with this type of assignment.
+The prompt addressed the issue of automation replacing humans with machines and included three perspectives on the topic.
+Participants were asked to present their own perspective and analyze how it relates to at least one of the perspectives provided (shown in Figure \ref{fig:writ_page}).
+The complete prompt is included in Appendix~\ref{app:writing}.
+We asked participants to spend approximately 30 minutes on the essay, as the ACT exam allows a maximum of 40 minutes for the essay response.
 During the study, they were neither encouraged nor discouraged from using ChatGPT.
 The study was advertised as ``a study investigating essay writing and ChatGPT."
-On the interface, participants were instructed as follows: ``If you wish to use ChatGPT, please click the ChatGPT tab and ask questions.
+On the interface, the participants were instructed: ``If you wish to use ChatGPT, please click the ChatGPT tab and ask questions.
 Do not use ChatGPT in your browser; use the one we provided."
-We instructed them to write the essay as if it were "a class assignment that would be submitted for a grade."
+They were further instructed to write the essay as if it were ``a class assignment that would be submitted for a grade."
+We did not impose any policy restricting ChatGPT usage, allowing participants full autonomy in deciding whether and how to use the tool.

-After submitting their essays, participants completed two additional questionnaires to help them reflect on their writing experience: their perceived ownership of the essay they had just written and their reflections on how effectively their writing practice was supported.
-We wanted to know whether or not students feel that a piece of writing is "theirs" and if the reliance on ChatGPT has any impact on that.
-We utilized a questionnaire that measures perceived ownership (PO) of a written artifact~~\cite{avey_psychological_2009,chantal_psychological_2012, vandewalle_psychological_1995}.
-Additionally, we employed the Creativity Support Index (CSI) to assess how well ChatGPT supported their creativity~\cite{cherry_quantifying_2014}.
-This will give us further insight into the perception of ChatGPT for these students.
+After submitting their essays, participants completed two additional questionnaires to reflect on their writing experience.
+First, we sought to determine whether students felt the essay was truly ``theirs" and whether reliance on ChatGPT influenced that perception.
+To measure perceived ownership (PO) of the written artifact, we used a validated questionnaire~\cite{avey_psychological_2009, chantal_psychological_2012, vandewalle_psychological_1995}.
+Second, we used the Creativity Support Index (CSI) to assess how well ChatGPT supported their creativity~\cite{cherry_quantifying_2014}.
+From CSI, we took the Collaboration subscale questions out as this scenario does not involve any collaboration with others.
+These measures provide insight into students’ perceptions of ChatGPT in the context of academic writing.